 Figure 7 shows the result of a decomposition of cross-country differences, focusing on the role of severe work poverty.
 We partition the population into children living in very work-poor households and children living in other households, and apply equation (4).
-The underlying figures are reported in Table A1 in Appendix 2, which also displays which differences are statistically significant.
+The underlying figures are reported in Table A1 in Appendix 2.